mein0819/Final_Project/README.md

 ## Overview
 To that end, we sourced and analyzed data from [Zillow](https://www.zillow.com/research/data/).
 For example, one of the datasets used in our exploratory analysis is the Zillow Home Value Index dataset (HVI), measures the typical home value in a metropolitcan area in the U.S.

+## Project Outline
+For the first segment, our project began with our chosen topic, as outlined above.
+We moved into the data cleaning and analysis phase and began drafting the machine learning model.
+For the second segment, we fine-tuned our database, tested the machine learning model, and began the presentation drafting using Google Slides.
+For the next segment, our team is looking to use Tableau to begin the visualization aspect of the project and finalizing the format of our presentation in Google Slides.

 ### Resources used:
 - Python
 - Jupyter Notebook